Trump calls for death penalty for drug dealers, says US ‘going to hell very fast’

 Trump calls for ‘quick’ death penalty for drug dealers as he describes US ‘going to hell very fast’

-Trump’s words come during his first speech back in Washington since he left the presidency.
+Ex-president makes his first speech back in Washington since he left the presidency

 Former president Donald Trump called for drug dealers to receive the death penalty among a series of harsh policies about crime during his first speech in Washington since leaving office on Tuesday.

-Trump made the remarks while speaking at a summit led by the America First Policy Institute, which features many former administration officials.
+He made the remarks while speaking at a summit led by the America First Policy Institute, which features many former administration officials.

 Mr Trump used his speech to talk about rising crime rates, though there is some evidence that gun violence is worse in Republican states.
 The former president called for “very, very severe” penalties.